 At the same time, a surge in popularity can overwhelm an unknown destination without the correct infrastructure.

 The dangers of overtourism have been amply documented and even though the Covid pandemic gave certain destinations a respite, it was only temporary.

 Our search for the “authentic” can be detrimental to the local community.
 As certain traditions become popular, the people to whom they belong may be tempted to please visitors and earn an income by providing what they think visitors expect – but if they try to live up to our expectations, they might be watering down their own traditions.

-And in these times of social sharing, nearly every journey is replicable.
+And in these times of social media and sharing, nearly every journey is replicable.
 You can see someone’s trip or duplicate their itinerary and follow in their footsteps.
 For many people this is helpful (I too publish itineraries, like this one-day Madrid visit).
 But some independent travelers could end up feeling they’ve had a cookie-cutter vacation.

 As I write this, I’m planning a visit to Paris and after poring over a multitude of guides and suggestions, I’ve decided to simply wing it for a day or two, just choosing a point of departure and not planning anything else.
 Wandering.
 Exploring.
 Observing.
 Chatting.
 Moving with the city rather than trying to shape it to any kind of norm.

 So if things start feeling too easy or familiar, veering off the path is not only to be recommended, it is essential.
 Chuck the itinerary, hop on the bus and sit next to another woman and smile.
 You may be met by a suspicious glower – or you may be met by a smile in return.
 It could be the start of a connection.

 Reaching out in understanding rather than closing up in suspicion.
 These experiential tourism trends appear here to stay.